 Jane Slowey CBE was named Alumna of the Year in 2010 for her work supporting young people.
-Jane died in October 2017.
+Jane passed away in October 2017.

 Jane joined the Foyer Federation as Chief Executive in 2004 and helped position the organisation as a champion for new ways of working with young people struggling to make the transition to adulthood.